FlockKeeper/FlockKeeper.github.io/index.md

 				<p>Flock Keeper is intended to be an all-in-one solution for church, charity, and non-profit organization management.
 We are reaching out to our community of potential users well before development begins to see what features would be most valuable to those users.</p>

+				<h2>Why Another Service?</h2>

+				<p>As software developers, we're constantly approached by folks with great ideas for new applications.
+One of the most common requests is for software that makes managing groups and events easier.
+Those requests typically come from churches and non-profit organizations who are looking for solutions that address their needs in a user-friendly way.</p>

+				<h2>Cost</h2>

 				<p>While we will have to charge a premium for some services, our intent is to offer many features at little or no cost for smaller organizations.
 Your feedback will help us prioritize our development efforts and determine a fair pricing scheme.</p>

+				<h2>Help Us</h2>

 				<p>Please take a moment to complete the following 10-question survey.</p>